mynl/aggregate/README.rst

     - EXP and EXPONENT are right
       associative, division is not associative so 1/2/3 gives an error.
     - Still SR conflict from dfreq [ ] [  ] because it could be the
-      probabilities clause or the start of a vectorized layer clause
+      probabilities clause or the start of a vectorized limit clause
     - Remaining SR conflicts are from NUMBER, which is used in many places.
 This is a problem with the grammar, not the parser.
     - Added more tests to the parser test suite